 - a.
+A Letter of Intent (LOI).
+Please, email your LOI by February 17th, 2025 at 5 pm EST to feastapp@mcmaster.ca.
+In your LOI please include the following information: - Project title (or working title); - Health research area(s)/pillar(s), e.g. clinical, basic science, epidemiology, social science, your project will be focusing on; - o Team; - o Indigenous community your project will be engaging with. - b.
 A completed application form including a supervisory nomination form.
-Applicants who are not Feast Centre team members must identify a Feast team member as their first supervisor. - b.
-A project proposal that outlines proposed activities aligned with a previous or ongoing research project and answers key questions posed (4-5 pages). - c.
-A copy of the primary applicant's Curriculum Vitae (CV) highlighting research experience, education, and training; relevant publications, conference or meeting presentations; past research activity; knowledge translation activity; and community work. - d.
+Applicants who are not Feast Centre team members must identify a Feast team member as their first supervisor. - c.
+A project proposal that outlines proposed activities aligned with a previous or ongoing research project and answers key questions posed (4-5 pages). - d.
+A copy of the primary applicant's Curriculum Vitae (CV) highlighting research experience, education, and training; relevant publications, conference or meeting presentations; past research activity; knowledge translation activity; and community work. - e.
 A detailed budget proposal with justification.
-If the research is already partially funded, this funding must be disclosed. - e.
-The proposed timeline of the research project. - f.
+If the research is already partially funded, this funding must be disclosed. - f.
+The proposed timeline of the research project. - g.
 One or more signed letters of support from an Indigenous community, collective or organization specifying how community has been asked to be meaningfully involved from their perspective, including a commitment to formalizing an agreement such as a memorandum of understanding guiding community/campus partnership.
 Letters of support from an Indigenous community organization must be on organizational letterhead.
 Letters must specify how community has been asked to be meaningfully involved in Knowledge Translation activities.